cloudbase/garm/doc/config.md

 debug_server = false
 ```

-### The callback_url option
+### The callback_url option (deprecated)

+> **NOTE**: The `callback_url` and `metadata_url` options in the `[default]` config section are deprecated.
+These URLs are now managed via the CLI using `garm-cli controller update`.
+They are set automatically when you run `garm-cli init`.
+If you previously had them in the config file, they will still work, but it's recommended to manage them via the CLI instead.

 Your runners will call back home with status updates as they install.
 Once they are set up, they will also send the GitHub agent ID they were allocated.
-You will need to configure the ```callback_url``` option in the ```garm``` server config.
-This URL needs to point to the following API endpoint:
+The callback URL needs to point to the following API endpoint:

   ```txt
   POST /api/v1/callbacks/status